Shahrukh931/expeval/README.md

 <tr><td>||</td><td>Logical OR</td><td>42</td></tr>
 </table>

+<a id="custom-operators-and-functions"></a>
 ## Custom operators and functions

-Custom operators and functions can registered to any defined context.The identifier or name of custom operator and function should be a valid java identifier, else an exception is thrown during registration.
+Custom operators and functions can be registered to any defined context.
+The identifier or name of custom operator and function should be a valid java identifier, else an exception is thrown during registration.

 ```java
 Context.getDefault().registerUnaryOperator(new UnaryOperator("decBy2", UnaryOperator.NEGATE.getPrecedence()) {